NMillard/learnings/designing-software.md

 Say, our business has a policy that says "all usernames must be valid," and then we have a bunch of business rules that checks username validity.

 Each rule becomes a class in its own right, ideally performing only a single validation check and returns a result.
+So, we'll have the following player categories (classes): `Policy`, `Rule`, and `ValidationError`.

 Don't fear having lots of classes with a single responsibility.
 Fear having a single class with lots of responsibilities.